 • "The goal of teaching is to be able to instill confidence and skills in a student to go along with content knowledge and relate it to the student’s life.
 Sojourn was able to do that with me by teaching me as a high school student more than just the history of the Civil Rights Movement, but to take action and be a voice of my community…"

-Pablo Aguilera Graduate, Stanford University, U.S. History Teacher, Sojourn Alum
+Pablo Aguilera Graduate, Stanford University, U.S. History Teacher, Sojourn Project Alumni

 • "I thought no one cared about us.
 During my Sojourn Journey, I felt recognized, validated, and empowered for the first time.
 You could feel it.
 American Civil Rights speakers talking about their firsthand experiences and showing us that we don’t need to be quiet.
 Any one of us can bring about change."

-A. Vasquez Pre-Law Student, Social Activist, Sojourn Alum
+A. Vasquez Pre-Law Student, Social Activist, Sojourn Project Alumni

 • "The students I met on Sojourn Project…received valuable lessons in tolerance, nonviolence, compassion, forgiveness, faith, and social responsibility.
 These are the concepts that will give rise to tomorrow’s social leaders."

-Congressman John Lewis 5th District of Georgia, Civil Rights Activist
+Congressman John Lewis 5th District of Georgia, Civil Rights Leader, Sojourn Project Mentor

 • "The most impactful thing was meeting Reverend Billy Kyles, because he made me realize that I do have a dream.
 All I have to do is believe in myself."